-Eliminate 37 Inactive Bodies
+Eliminate 36 Inactive Bodies

-Of the 61 bodies recommended for elimination, 37 are inactive.
+Of the 60 bodies recommended for elimination, 36 are inactive.
 Many of the inactive bodies have not met in years but have continued to exist indefinitely without sunset dates.
 Others have recently concluded the work they set out to do.
-One was recently found to be out of compliance with state law and cannot legally convene.14
+One, the Special Strike Committee, was recently found to be out of compliance with state law and cannot legally convene.18